ilic5000/pabkvizgenerator/README.md

 Enjoy and use/distribute freely.

 #### Reason #2
 Learn something new.
-I've never (not since college) done any computer vision, and I didn't have any experience with OCRs.
+I've never, not since college anyway, done any computer vision, and I didn't have any experience with OCRs.
 So it was a nice opportunity to venture into the unknown.